-Central Cafe is one of the few remaining coffeehouses that date back to Budapest’s golden era before WWI.
-At the time, the city was swarming with cafés like Central that stayed open around the clock, attracting many artists who've spent endless caffeine-fueled hours working and socializing under the sky-high ceilings.
-Today, one of Central's walls is blanketed in framed photos of prominent Hungarian writers, poets, and editors who were once regulars here.
+Central Cafe is one of the few remaining coffeehouses dating back to Budapest’s golden era before WWI.
+At the time, the city was swarming with cafés like Central that stayed open around the clock, attracting artists who've spent endless caffeine-fueled hours working and socializing under the sky-high ceilings.
+Today, one of Central's walls is blanketed in framed photos of these prominent Hungarian writers, poets, and editors.

-The stunningly elegant space, complete with mahogany wall paneling and red leather banquettes, didn’t escape Budapest’s tragic post-war history—for a short period it even operated as a gambling den.
-But in 2000, Central has returned to its former glory, preserving an essential slice of the city's cultural history.
-Today the place wears many hats, being a café, a bar, and a restaurant all at once, although most people come here for breakfast, coffee, or cakes, and also to people-watch from the outdoor tables.
-Note that the pastries are some of the best in Budapest.
+The stunningly elegant space, complete with mahogany wall paneling and red leather banquettes, didn’t escape Budapest’s tragic post-war history—for a short period it even housed as a gambling den.
+But in the year 2000, Central has returned to its former glory, preserving an essential slice of the city's cultural history.
+Today the place wears many hats, being a café, a bar, and a restaurant all at once.
+Most people come here for breakfast, coffee, or cakes, and also to people-watch from the outdoor tables.
+Note that the pastries are among the best in Budapest.